konstellation-io/kai-processes/process-trigger/README.md

 # Process trigger

-The process trigger is a predefined KAI process that will trigger an action when a new event is received on the given subject
+The process trigger is a predefined KAI process that will trigger an event when a new event is received on the given subject forwarding the message received

 ## How to setup

-The trigger requires adding two configuration options:
+The trigger requires adding the following configuration options:
+- A string field product
+- A string field version
+- A string field workflow
-- A string field process which the subject to subscribe
+- A string field process
 - A boolean field retain-execution-id

+The first four fields will be used to create the subscription subject

 ### Configuration